Saturday, January 30, 2016

 On December 10, 1964, Martin Luther King, Jr., whose actual birthday is today, gave his acceptance speech for the Nobel Peace Prize which he had been awarded—and at that time he was the youngest person ever to receive that prestigious prize.

 As was true for many of his public talks, King’s address on that December day in Oslo, Norway, was a powerful one.
-In spite of all the negative things going on in the world and in the U.S., King was positive and hopeful about the future.
+Despite all the negative things going on in the world and in the U.S., King was positive and hopeful about the future.

 I believe that unarmed truth and unconditional love will have the final word in reality.
 This is why right temporarily defeated is stronger than evil triumphant.
 I believe that even amid today’s mortar bursts and whining bullets, there is still hope for a brighter tomorrow.
 I believe that wounded justice, lying prostrate on the blood-flowing streets of our nations, can be lifted from this dust of shame to reign supreme among the children of men.
 I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality and freedom for their spirits.